freebsd/freebsd-quarterly/2020q3/foundation.md

 Some of the purchases we made for the Project last quarter to support infrastructure includes:
- - Spamhaus spam filtering software to limit the amount of spam on the mailing lists
+ - Spamhaus spam filtering software to limit the amount of spam on the mailing lists.
  - 5 application servers to run tasks like bugzilla, wiki, website, cgi, Phabricator, host git, etc.
- - 1 server to replace the old pkg server and provide a lot more IOPS to avoid the slowdowns seen during peak times of the day where the disks just cannot keep up with the request volume
+ - 1 server to replace the old pkg server and provide a lot more IOPS to avoid the slowdowns seen during peak times of the day where the disks just cannot keep up with the request volume.
- - 1 server for exp-runs to make them faster
+ - 1 server for exp-runs to make them faster.
- - 1 server to build packages more frequently
+ - 1 server to build packages more frequently.

 ### FreeBSD Advocacy and Education ###